rspamd/rspamd/doc/rspamadm.1.md

 rspamadm [*global_options*] [*command*] [*command_options*]...

-rspamadm -l

-rspamadm help

-rspamadm help <command>

-rspamadm --help

 # DESCRIPTION

 `rspamadm` is a routine to manage rspamd spam filtering system.
 It is intended to perform such actions as merging databases, performing configuration tests, encrypting passwords, signing configurations and so on.
-You can get a list of available commands by running
+You can get a list of available **commands** by running

     rspamadm -l

+Also for each command you can check list of available **command_options** by running

+    rspamadm help command
+    rspamadm command --help

 # OPTIONS